Minor's Hill: Civil War

-During the war Union troops built a tall observation tower atop Minor's Hill, and also ascended from the hill in hot-air balloons to gain better views of Confederate movements in Fairfax County.
+During the war, Union Army troops built a tall observation tower atop Minor's Hill, and also ascended from the hill in hot-air balloons to gain better views of Confederate movements in Fairfax County.
 Several photographs and drawings survive which depict the tower, as well as military parades and also several of the military camps.
 The only full-color lithograph created in the Falls Church area during the Civil War depicts Camp Owen, the camp of the 11th Rhode Island Infantry Regiment.
 It shows approximately 100 tents, in ten neat lines of ten tents each, as well as regimental headquarters tents.
 Of particular interest: a line of wooden huts may be seen—the same huts described in letters written by the soldiers who constructed them.
 The wood was removed from surrounding farms.
-(The lithograph is reprinted in black and white in the book, A Virginia Village Goes to War--Falls Church During the Civil War by Bradley E. Gernand, on page 180, but also is published in full color as the glossy cover of the book.
+The lithograph is reprinted in black and white in the book, A Virginia Village Goes to War--Falls Church During the Civil War by Bradley E. Gernand, on page 180, but also is published in full color as the glossy cover of the book.
 The original lithograph now resides in the Virginia Room of the Mary Riley Styles Public Library in Falls Church.)

 Soldiers from the Minor's Hill camps built their lodgings using wood they took from area farmers—they dismantled miles of wooden fencing; barns; even homes.
 Farmers felt these deprivations severely.

 By the middle of the war Minor's Hill was bound into the military telegraph network.
 A line connected it with Fort Ethan Allan at Chain Bridge (three miles, with connections to Washington via Fort Corcoran, using four wires), and to Hall's Hill in eastern Arlington County (two miles, using one wire).
-Upton's Hill was also connected to Fort Ethan Allan (five miles, with connections on to Washington using six wires), so it was firmly and securely bound into the communications network, probably by the summer of 1863, when the camps closed and the soldiers were transferred south and west to other theaters of the war.
+Upton's Hill was also connected to Fort Ethan Allan, five miles, with connections on to Washington, D.C., using six wires, so it was firmly and securely bound into the communications network, probably by the summer of 1863, when the camps closed and the soldiers were transferred south and west to other theaters of the war.